DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 printName({ first: "Alice", last: "Alisson" });
 ```

-In JavaScript, if you access a property that doesn’t exist, you’ll get the value `undefined` rather than a runtime error.
-Because of this, when you *read* from an optional property, you’ll have to check for `undefined` before using it.
+In JavaScript, if you access a property that doesn't exist, you'll get the value `undefined` rather than a runtime error.
+Because of this, when you *read* from an optional property, you'll have to check for `undefined` before using it.

 ```ts
 function printName(obj: { first: string; last?: string }) {